The Ultimate Guide to Order Management

 Choosing the Right Architecture

-Start with standalone OMS if you process 200+ orders daily across multiple channels and need immediate automation improvements.
-Implementation takes 6-12 weeks with moderate integration complexity.
+Start with standalone OMS if you process orders across multiple channels and need immediate automation improvements.
+Implementation is moderate, both in time and integration complexity.

 Choose ERP-integrated when order data must synchronize with complex financial workflows, customer credit management, or multi-entity accounting structures.
-Plan 6-18 months for complete implementation.
+Plan for a longer runway.

 Build custom solutions when your business model creates competitive advantages that standard software can't support.
-Budget $100,000-500,000 for initial development depending on complexity.
+Expect a real development investment that scales with complexity.

 Match the architecture to your operational complexity, not your current order volume.